keriwarr/splitwise/README.md

 ### `sw.createDebt()`

-The params that must be passed in to the `create_expense` endpoint are a little obtuse, so there is provided this hepler method which can be used as follows:
+The params that must be passed into the `create_expense` endpoint are a little obtuse, so there is provided this helper method which can be used as follows:

 ```javascript
 sw.createDebt({